 Early Action is a non-binding early application/notification program for fall freshmen.
 If you are accepted through Early Action, you do not have to withdraw your applications at other institutions until May 1.
-The Early Action application deadline is November 15.
-The Admissions Office will start making decisions on December 1 and all decisions will be made by January 1.
+The Early Action application deadline for Fall 2015 is November 15, 2014.
+The Office of Admissions will start making decisions and anticipate notifying all applicants no later than January 1, 2015.
 To be considered for Early Action, please make sure you check "Early Action" on the application.

 COLLEGE CREDIT EARNED IN HIGH SCHOOL

 Many students receive college credit while in high school.
 These credits can come from Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), or college courses.
 To see how this credit will transfer, please view the Course Equivalency Tool

 - AP test scores of 3 or better are accepted.